asifmahmoodjabbar/Openclassroomgit-github/README.md

 # Openclassroomgit-github
-This repository will contain all the practice exercise which I will get from openclassrooms while learning Git and GitHub
+This repository will contain all the practice exercise which I will get from openclassrooms while learning Git and GitHub.